The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/command-line-interfaces.md

 The **working directory** is the current location of your terminal's navigation through that file system.
 Think of it as the "you are here" icon in a map.

-The `pwd` command prints the full file path to the working directory while the `ls` command prints the contents of hte working directory:
+The `pwd` command prints the full file path to the working directory while the `ls` command prints the contents of the working directory:

 ![](./img/ls.png)